os-lecture/2023S-os-lectures/lec7/p4-labs.md

 - 1965: Description of the Future MULTICS Operating System
    - Led by Prof. Fernando J. Corbató at MIT
    - Participating units: MIT, GE (General Electric Company), AT&T Bell Labs
-   - Proposed **process dynamic management idea**, inspired and created UNIX
+   - Proposed **dynamic process management**, inspiring the creation of UNIX
 - 1971: Thompson shell
    - The first **UNIX Shell** written by Ken Thompson
    - Designed with minimalism in mind, its syntax is very simple and is a simple command line interpreter